 The dean of students (Casino, Room 206) serves as an advocate for the GCU student, ensuring that the student voice is heard.
 As a key liaison between the students and university administration, the dean of students works to develop open lines of communication and a healthy collegial environment among students and the administrative staff.
-Serving as the chief judicial officer as it relates to student issues, the dean of students also develops and facilitates the Student Code of Conduct along with the policies and procedures that govern student conduct.
-In addition to student conduct, the dean of students is also the chief student affairs officer at GCU managing the following offices: Counseling Services, Health Services, Residence Life, Student Life and Activities, and Leadership and Engagement.
+Serving as the chief judicial officer as it relates to student issues, the dean of students also develops and facilitates the Student Code of Conduct, the Sexual and Gender Misconduct Policy, and other policies and procedures that govern student conduct.
+The dean of students is also the chief student affairs officer at GCU managing the following offices: Counseling Services, Health Services, Residence Life, Student Life, Student Activities, and Leadership and Engagement.
 The Division of Student Affairs create a campus environment where the GCU student is fully engaged both inside and outside of the classroom.